jannikr/jannikr/README.md

 ### Moin 👋

+I'm a computer science student from Berlin with passion for photography and travel.

 <!--
 **jannikr/jannikr** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.